 Of course, the amount of money you spend on ads may be the most important metric you should monitor, especially if you have a limited budget.
 Therefore Cost should be placed at a prominent position in your performance marketing dashboard.
 Combining ad spends from various platforms can be a tedious task, so having a data integration solution such as Adverity, that can automatically collect and process data from all the platforms at once, would speed up and simplify things a lot.

-Apart for the two most popular ad platforms in the world - Google and Facebook - Adverity has a wide set of ready-made API connectors for other popular ad networks, such as the ones on other search engines (Microsoft Advertising or Yandex Direct), social networks (LinkedIn, Twitter), native advertising platforms like Outbrain and Taboola, remarketing platforms such as AdRoll and Criteo, and many others.
+Apart from the two most popular ad platforms in the world - Google and Facebook - Adverity has a wide set of ready-made API connectors for other popular ad networks, such as the ones on other search engines (Microsoft Advertising or Yandex Direct), social networks (LinkedIn, Twitter), native advertising platforms like Outbrain and Taboola, remarketing platforms such as AdRoll and Criteo, and many others.
 This allows you to consolidate your ad spend from all platforms into one place, and monitor the budget spending dynamic more easily, but also keep a close eye on the ROI of your campaigns.

 One KPI that requires a slightly more in-depth look at the data behind the scenes is Average Cost-per-Click (CPC), and an ad platform generally does the math for you automatically.
-CPC is calculated by dividing the cost of your clicks by the total number of clicks your campaign received, and is a key first step in establishing the profitability of your promotional campaigns.
-Depending on industry and geography, but also a plethora of other factors, your Average CPC can vary from just a couple of cents, to hundreds of dollars or euros.
-In any case, keeping your CPC as low as possible without compromising your ad delivery through reducing the number of impressions, is one of the largest challenges in marketing.
+CPC is calculated by dividing the cost of your clicks by the total number of clicks your campaign received and is a key first step in establishing the profitability of your promotional campaigns.
+Depending on industry and geography, but also a plethora of other factors, your Average CPC can vary from just a couple of cents to hundreds of dollars or euros.
+In any case, keeping your CPC as low as possible without compromising your ad delivery by reducing the number of impressions, is one of the largest challenges in marketing.

 And while we’re on the subject of impressions, it’s worth mentioning another key metric - CPM or Cost-per-Mille.
-It shows the price of a 1000 ad impressions, and is important for branding and awareness campaigns, as opposed to direct conversion and acquisition campaigns, where you would take more care about your CPC values.
+It shows the price of 1000 ad impressions, and is important for branding and awareness campaigns, as opposed to direct conversion and acquisition campaigns, where you would take more care about your CPC values.
 Again, since the number of impressions is not a too precise performance indicator, as mentioned above, an additional metric is often being used - vCPM or Viewable CPM, setting a cost for 1000 viewed impressions.
-In defining vCPM, Google uses a term Active View that shows “how likely it is that an ad was actually seen by a user”, while other platforms have different ways of estimating whether a user actually saw your ad.
+In defining vCPM, Google uses the term Active View which shows “how likely it is that an ad was actually seen by a user”, while other platforms have different ways of estimating whether a user actually saw your ad.

-Conversions take things up a notch from Clicks and CTRs, because they require users to act in a specified way once they’ve interacted with your ad.
+Conversions take things up a notch from Clicks and CTRs because they require users to act in a specified way once they’ve interacted with your ad.
 So, for example, after they have read your ad or watched your video and clicked on the CTA, a conversion requires them to go one step further and click through your website to a certain page, sign up to a newsletter, make a call to your business, or complete an online purchase.

 Tracking these is more complicated than for the previous metrics, because it requires the ability to follow the customer through different platforms and channels, and monitor your outcomes, taking into account the various devices and channels used.
 In an extremely interconnected world, this seems like a “mission impossible”, especially with the existing and upcoming regulatory changes that prevent companies from acquiring as much information about the customers as they would want (or are able currently).
 Setting up Conversions varies between the ad platforms (here is an instruction for Google Ads) but once you have everything set up, you will be able to fully understand the ROI of your ad campaigns.